SignTools/SignTools-Builder/README.md

 ```

 The first time you run the server, you will have to [allow](https://www.macworld.co.uk/how-to/mac-app-unidentified-developer-3669596/) the unrecognized binary to run on your machine.
 After that it will run with no interruptions.

-Additionally, the first time you attempt to sign an app using a developer account, macOS will ask you to grant permission for UI automation.
-You need to grant this permission or signing can't work.
-The prompt may break the current signing process, so just re-upload the app on the web service once more - it will work the next time.

 For reference, these all of the arguments that will be used: